munificent/magpie/doc/site/markdown/variables.md

     :::magpie
     var a = 1 + 2

 This creates a new variable `a` in the current scope and initializes it with the result of the expression following the `=`.
 Like everything, a variable definition is an expression in Magpie.
-It evaluates to the initialized value:
+It evaluates to the initialized value.

     :::magpie
     print(var a = "hi") // prints "hi"

 Once a variable has been defined, it can be accessed by name as you would expect.
-If you try to access a variable that doesn't exist, it will [throw](error-handling.html) a `NoVariableError`.

     :::magpie
     var name = "Abraham Lincoln"